David B. Frohnmayer

-David B. "Dave" Frohnmayer (July 9, 1940 – March 10, 2015) was an American attorney, politician, and academic administrator from Oregon.
+David Braden Frohnmayer (July 9, 1940 – March 10, 2015) was an American attorney, politician, and academic administrator from Oregon.
 He was the 15th president of the University of Oregon, serving from 1994 to 2009.
 His tenure as president was the second-longest after John Wesley Johnson.
 He was the first native Oregonian to run the University of Oregon.
 Frohnmayer previously served as Oregon Attorney General from 1981 to 1991, and subsequently served as dean at the University of Oregon School of Law before serving as president of the university.
-He served in an "of counsel" attorney role with the Oregon law firm, Harrang Long Gary Rudnick P.C.
+He served in an of counsel attorney role with the Oregon law firm, Harrang Long Gary Rudnick P.C.

 Early life and education

 David Braden Frohnmayer was born in Medford, Oregon.
 He graduated magna cum laude from Harvard University in 1962.
-He attended Wadham College, Oxford on a Rhodes Scholarship, and received his law degree from the University of California, Berkeley in 1967.
+He attended Wadham College, Oxford on a Rhodes Scholarship, and received his Doctor of Jurisprudence degree from the University of California, Berkeley School of Law in 1967.